Maine flag

 Notice is required

-You must notify your local school district of your intent to homeschool.
+You must notify both your local school district and the state of your intent to homeschool.

 Need a head start?
 Use the free Notice of Intent generator to draft a Maine-ready letter.